How to manage your Dover recruiter

 Use this quick kickoff framework:

-Outcome: Plain English, time-bound, and specific (“Hire one Senior Backend Engineer in ~60–75 days at X bar”).
+Outcome: Plain English, time-bound, and specific (“Hire one Senior Backend Engineer in ~60–75 days at X bar”)

-Capacity: Initial weekly hours and a monthly cap, with permission to revisit weekly.
+Capacity: Initial weekly hours and a monthly cap, with permission to revisit weekly

 Ownership: Who owns each step (outreach, screens, scheduling, offers)

-Comms: Where you’ll talk (Slack/Email) and when you’ll review progress (a short weekly meeting).
+Comms: Where you’ll talk (Slack/Email) and when you’ll review progress (a short weekly meeting)

 Put it in a one-pager or an email and use it as a reference point for the future.

-Run weekly recruiting syncs
+Set up weekly recruiting syncs

 What we learned: Which channels/messages worked, where candidates stalled, what you're doubling down on.